 - A special hike and personalized tour of the creatures that live in local parks

-This program is aimed at first through sixth graders and all youth must be accompanied by a paid adult.
+This program is aimed at K-6 graders and all youth must be accompanied by a paid adult.
 Register early as there are limited spots available!

 Masks are required and social distancing guidelines will be implemented at all times during the event.

 Most park explorations include short hikes on marked trails.
 Plan ahead to make the most of your time in nature.